mooofin/CTFs/CTFs-main/pwn.college/linux-luminarium/Pondering Paths/writeup.md

 #  Implicit Relative Paths

-## Objective
-The objective of this challenge is to execute a program from the root directory (`/`) using a relative path instead of an absolute path.

-## Challenge Analysis
 This challenge introduces the concept of **relative paths**.
 Unlike an absolute path, which starts from the root (`/`) and provides a full, unambiguous location, a relative path is interpreted from the current working directory (cwd).

 - **Absolute Path:** `/challenge/run` (always refers to the same location)